 We thank Egon Schulte for some very useful discussions about (regular) complex polytopes, which today are mostly studied in an abstract (combinatorial) setting.
+We also thank Don Taylor for pointing out the connection between maximal parabolic subgroups and the highly symmetric tight frames for the finite reflection groups, and to John Duncan for information on the monster group.

 The symbolic projections of the regular complex polytopes given here were generated by the LaTeX software of Jean-Gabriel and Manuel Luque.

-Appendix
+Appendix A